Sjoerd82/defender-headunit/sources/README.md

 Return: `True`, if all is OK
 `False` if not (source will not be activated)

+#### add_subsource()

+Implementing this function makes it possible to add subsources on the fly.
+Useful when the subsources are dynamic (for example: removable media).

 #### post_add(sourceconfig)

 Called after adding the plugin.